jdh4/running_gromacs/05_vmd/README.md

 # you coud add the above to your PATH in .bashrc
 ```

-Note the `vglrun` is not necessary but on Tigressdata it allows for OpenGL rendering on the GPU.
-On cluster head nodes it should be omitted.
+Note that `vglrun` is not necessary but on Tigressdata it allows for OpenGL rendering on the P100 GPU.
+On cluster head nodes it should be omitted from the command.

 ### Updating your PATH